St. George Church

 Memorial Area Pavers - Order Forms

-Memorial Paver Order Forms are available to you on the candle counter and attached to the online bulletin.
-Any original granite memorial pavers (made in 2003) will be re-engraved to match the current granite.
-If you had an original granite memorial paver made, please contact Fr.
-John or the church office (734.283.8820).
+Updated (12/17/24) Memorial Paver Order Forms are available to you on a table in the school hallway along with a granite sample and symbols, and attached to the online bulletin.
+Any original granite memorial Pavers (made in 2003) will be re-engraved to match the current granite.
+If you had an original granite Memorial Paver made, please contact Fr.
+John or the church office.

 Family Assistance Fund (FAF)